jlangch/venice/doc/readme/sandbox.md

 these threads have always a restricted sandbox attached rejecting all Java calls and Venice I/O functions and prohibiting access to stdin, stdout and stderr.

-The "Dining Philosophers" example in the [Concurrency](concurrency.md) section demonstrates how to use Venice futures instead of bare Java threads.

 ### No blacklisting for Java interop